qminer/qtopology/docs/std-nodes.md

 `cmd="timer"`

 This spout emits new record on every heartbeat.
-The record contains title (`title`) and and timestamp (`ts`) fields.
+The record contains title (`title`) and timestamp (`ts`) fields.
 Additional constant fields can be defined via configuration - these fields are simply attached to the message.

 ```````````````````````````````json
 {